 Google Workspace: the G-Suite rebrand

 Businesses are able to create custom emails on the platform using their website domains.
 And every Workspace plan includes all of Google’s free-to-use apps, some of which are lesser known compared to the ones mentioned earlier.
-This includes Google Forms for creating surveys, and Google Sites for designing simple websites with the option of buying a custom domain.
+This includes Google Forms for creating surveys, and Google Sites for designing simple websites with the option to buy a custom domain.

 Google Apps Script allows anyone who knows JavaScript to build add-ons for many of its services and Jamboard offers an interactive whiteboard collaboration tool.

 But Workspace does offer other, exclusive, apps, generally aimed at helping larger businesses.
-One such offering is Google Currents, designed to compete with Microsoft’s Sharepoint and Yammer platforms for internal communication and file sharing.
+One such offering was Google Currents, designed to compete with Microsoft’s Sharepoint and Yammer platforms for internal communication and file sharing, and since integrated into the Spaces feature in Google Chat.

 The Work Insights app is useful if you want to see how well your team has integrated Workspace into their working day.
 And there are other enterprise-class options for things like archiving, mobile device management, and the search and retrieval of information in the cloud.